tristantapson8/CS1XA3/Project03/README.md

 This app is a very simple discussion board made with the use of database functionality;
 included is a user authentication system that allows for registration, login, and logout.
+The app code is found mostly in /CS1XA3/Project03/django_project/posts, as well as /CS1XA3/Project03/django_project/django_project for settings and url routing.
+Html pages for the app are also found in /CS1XA3/Project03/django_project/templates.

 App page can be found at: https://mac1xa3.ca/u/tapsonte/project03.html